Significant Increase in Bicycle Accidents Across the Country

 - Bicyclist rides the wrong way of oncoming traffic and is struck by motorist

 - Bicyclist rides out enters roadway from a driveway without slowing or looking for traffic.

 - Bicyclist make a left-hand turn without looking to the rear or signaling and collides with an overtaking motor vehicle

 - Bicyclist is riding on sidewalk and rides out onto the crosswalk where they are struck by a vehicle

-If you have been seriously injured from a bicycle accident, contact our experienced Southern Illinois Personal Injury Attorneys at 618-932-2772 or via our convenient online form.
-Sam C. Mitchell & Associates has been serving Southern Illinois for almost 50 years and has recovered more than 100 Million for our clients.
+If you have been seriously injured from a bicycle accident, contact our experienced Illinois Personal Injury Attorneys at 618-932-2772 or via our convenient online form.
+Sam C. Mitchell & Associates has been serving Illinois for almost 50 years and has recovered more than 100 Million for our clients.